 When I did my first Myers-Briggs test many years ago (I think I was studying at university, working part time for a marketing lecturer at the time), I was identified as an ENFJ.
 The E in ENFJ stands for extrovert and so I naively took on this persona and wrongly assumed it fitted me.
 Cain explains that extroverts relish social life and are energised by interacting with friends and strangers alike.
 They’re typically assertive, go-getting, and able to seize the day.
 Extroverts are great at thinking on their feet (which I am actually really good at too, if my energy reserves are okay) and are relatively comfortable with conflict.
 Given the choice, extroverts seek opportunities for social company and will usually prefer more stimulating environments that give them frequent opportunities to see and speak with others.
 When they’re in quiet environments, they’re prone to feeling bored and restless.
 They are actively engaged in the world around them and at their best when tapping into its energy.

 Why Does It Matter Whether We Are Introverts, Ambiverts or Extroverts?

 I’m sharing this information with you because my own discovery, and understanding of where I draw my energy and the role of passion projects in my life, has really helped me in my journey as a trainer, coach and parent.

-After attending the Problogger conference, where I heard Emilie Wapnick and other people’s own journeys of self discovery, I was inspired to share more about my story and personality with you on this blog.
+After attending the Problogger conference in 2016, where I heard Emilie Wapnick and other people’s own journeys of self discovery, I was inspired to share more about my story and personality with you on this blog.

 When I met Darren at Problogger I asked him if he was an introvert and he said yes.